American Standard Faucets Review & Rating Updated: June 3, 2025

 Luckily, even if American Standard does not know where its faucets are made, we do.
 The company is still very much in the business of manufacturing faucets — just not in North America.

-Even before the company's acquisition by LIXIL, Sun Capital had moved faucet production for the North American market to a plant already owned by American Standard in Monterrey, Mexico where workers assembled faucets from parts and components largely made in China.
-Eighty percent of the factory's production was exported to the U.S. and Canada.
+Even before the company's acquisition by LIXIL, Sun Capital had moved faucet production for the North American market to a plant already owned by American Standard in Monterrey, Mexico.

-The Monterrey plant did not stay empty long, however.
-In 2015 American Standard's sister company, also owned by LIXIL, dismantled its entire Canadian factory and trucked all of its machinery to the Monterrey plant where it has set up shop.
-Prior to the move the Grohe plant in Mississauga, Ontario had assembled most of the facuets sold by Grohe in North America.
+In 2015 American Standard's sister company, dismantled its entire Mississauga, Ontario factory and trucked all of its machinery to the abandoned American Standard facility in Monterrey where it set up shop.

-The Aquascalientes maquila assembles toilets, sinks, urinals, bathroom and kitchen faucets, as well as showers and accessories, both for residential and commercial customers.
-It is American Standard's largest plant in the Western Hemisphere, and has recently gotten larger.
-In 2018 American Standard opened a $20.5 million plant expansion that added 140,000 square feet of factory floor, permitting the company to increase it workforce by 400 workers and increase production from 2.3 to 3.4 million units per year.
-The parts and components used in the assembly are manufactured elsewhere, most by contract suppliers.
+In 2018 LIXIL opened a $20.5 million plant expansion that added 140,000 square feet of factory floor, permitting the company to increase its workforce by 400 workers and raise production from 2.3 to 3.4 million units per year.

-American Standard buys sanitary fixtures, components and accessories from a veritable international who's who of sanitary ware suppliers located in Belgium, Costa Rica, the Dominican Republic, Egypt, Germany, Indonesia, Italy, New Zealand, Nicaragua, Taiwan, and Vietnam — in fact, just about anywhere except the U.S. and Canada.
+American Standard buys sanitary fixtures, components, and accessories from a veritable international who's who of sanitary ware suppliers located in Belgium, Costa Rica, the Dominican Republic, Egypt, Germany, Indonesia, Italy, New Zealand, Nicaragua, Taiwan, and Vietnam — in fact, just about anywhere except the U.S. and Canada.

 Eljer Logo